coderps/BookRecommenderSuite-MachineLearning-FullStack/README.md

 pip install django==1.10.5
 ```

-For setting up *settings.py*, see this [page](https://docs.djangoproject.com/en/1.10/topics/settings/)
+For setting up the *settings.py* file, see this [page](https://docs.djangoproject.com/en/1.10/topics/settings/).

 For the full list of settings and their values, see this [page](https://docs.djangoproject.com/en/1.10/ref/settings/)

 ## Some simple things you can do with NLTK